Engineering postgraduate study: MSc, PhD or EngD?

 How to get funding

-The EPSRC provides the majority of funding for engineering postgraduates in the UK.
+The EPSRC provides the majority of funding for engineering postgraduates at PhD in the UK.
 Money is allocated to individual departments rather than to students, so you will need to apply directly to the institution where you wish to study.
 You can find full details at the EPSRC website.
+For masters students, a government-backed loan of up to £10,000 is available for students studying a masters at a university in the UK.
 Further funding may be available through university scholarships or bursaries and you can access more information, including directories of funding organisations, at your university’s careers service.

 Deciding where to study